neutral lounge and dining room, a visual example of what $3.5m dollars would get you in sydney 2026

 Cremorne

-Cremorne’s median house price sits around $3.8m, which means at the top of this budget range you’re approaching entry-level house territory — in practice, most buyers here will be looking at a well-presented semi, a large townhouse, or a quality apartment.
+Cremorne’s median house price sits around $3.86m, which means at the top of this budget range you’re approaching entry-level house territory — in practice, most buyers here will be looking at a well-presented semi, a large townhouse, or a quality apartment.
 Cremorne is a small, tightly held suburb with leafy streets, excellent cafes, and strong community appeal.
-Stock is limited and moves quickly, particularly for well-renovated product.
-For buyers who want to be close to Mosman’s amenity at a more accessible price point, Cremorne represents solid long-term value.
+Stock is limited and moves quickly, particularly for well-renovated homes.
+For buyers who want to be close to Mosman’s amenity at a more accessible price point, Cremorne represents good value.

 Neutral Bay

-Neutral Bay’s median house price is around $3m, making it one of the more accessible entry points on the Lower North Shore for buyers wanting a freestanding or semi-detached home.
+Neutral Bay’s median house price is around $2.8m, making it one of the more accessible entry points on the Lower North Shore for buyers wanting a freestanding or semi-detached home.
 A renovated semi in a good street — close to the ferry wharves, the Military Road cafes, and the harbour foreshore — is genuinely achievable in this range.
 Neutral Bay has a lively, walkable village feel and attracts a mix of young families and professionals who want Lower North Shore living without stretching to Mosman prices.
+Like much of the Lower North Shore, Neutral Bay is subject to significant rezoning activity, with a number of new apartment developments in the pipeline.
+Whether you’re buying an apartment or a house, understanding what’s approved or anticipated nearby is essential due diligence.

 Kirribilli

 Kirribilli is one of Sydney’s most special addresses — a tiny harbour suburb within three kilometres of the CBD, defined by its beautiful art deco apartment buildings, harbour views, and a village atmosphere quite unlike anywhere else on the Lower North Shore.
 At $3m–$3.5m, you’re buying a large, well-positioned apartment, and at this price you have access to some genuinely beautiful stock.
-The median unit price in Kirribilli sits around $1.53m, so this budget puts you firmly at the premium end — expect generous proportions, period character, and in many cases water views that would cost multiples of this price in other formats.
+The median unit price in Kirribilli sits around $1.58m, so this budget puts you firmly at the premium end — expect generous proportions, period character, and in many cases water views.
 For buyers who want prestige, proximity, and something architecturally distinctive, Kirribilli warrants serious consideration.

 Waverton and Wollstonecraft

 These two suburbs are often overlooked by buyers focused on the more obvious Lower North Shore names — which is precisely what makes them interesting at this price point.
 Both offer leafy residential streets, excellent train connections, and a quieter pace than neighbouring Neutral Bay or Cremorne.
 At $3m–$3.5m, buyers can expect a large apartment or townhouse, and at the upper end of the range a small freestanding home becomes possible — particularly in Wollstonecraft, where the housing stock is more varied.
-For buyers who prioritise space and substance over suburb name recognition, both are worth a closer look with an experienced Lower North Shore buyers agent.
+For buyers who prioritise space and substance over suburb name recognition, both are worth a closer look.

 Upper North Shore: Space, schools, and opportunity